Shopify/chef-ebs/README.md

 ### EBS Volume Creation

-Create a 10GB volume with 1000 provisioned iops, format it with XFS, and mount it on `/data`.
+Create a 10GB volume with 1000 provisioned iops, format it with XFS, and mount it on `/data` with `noatime` as an option.

 ```ruby
 {